dasoldasol/dasoldasol.github.io/_posts/DynamoDB.md

 Which is the most suitable database solution to use to achieve this requirement?**
   - **A) Amazon DynamoDB**
   - Scema flexibility : Since the scenario requires that the **schema** changes frequently, then you have to puck a database which provides a **non-rigid** and flexible way of adding or removing new types of data.(NoSQL database)

+- A popular social network is hosted in AWS and is using a **DynamoDB** table as its database.
+There is a requirement to implement a 'follow' feature where users can subscribe to **certain updates** made by a particular user and be notified via email.
+Which of the following is the most suitable solution that you should implement to meet the requirement?
+  - **A) Enable DynamoDB Stream and create an AWS Lambda trigger, as well as the IAM role which contains all of the permissions that the Lambda function will need at runtime.
+The data from the stream record will be processed by the Lambda function which will then publish a message to SNS Topic that will notify the subscribers via email.**
+- **Dynamo Stream** : an ordered flow of information about changes to items in an Amazon DynamoDB table.
+When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.
+Amazon DynamoDB is integrated with AWS Lambda so that you can create **triggers**-pieces of code that automatically respond to events in DynamoDB Streams.
+With triggers, you can build applications that react to data modifications in DynamoDB tables.
+- DynamoDB Accelerator (DAX) feature is primarily used to significantly improve the in-memory read performance of your database, and not to capture the time-ordered sequence of item-level modifications.